raygun101/MarkupKit/README.md

 Note that `UITableView` can only be used to declare table views whose contents will be defined programmatically.
 For example, the table view in the previous example is given an ID so its owner can assign a data source or delegate to it after the document has been loaded.
 For static table view content, `LMTableView` should be used instead.

-MarkuptKit adds the following additional instance method to `UITableView`:
+MarkuptKit also adds the following instance methods to `UITableView`:

     - (NSString *)nameForSection:(NSInteger)section;
+    - (NSInteger)sectionWithName:(NSString *)name;
+    - (NSInteger)rowForCellWithValue:(id)value inSection:(NSInteger)section;

-The default implementation does nothing.
-However, it is overridden by `LMTableView` to return the name of the given section, if set.
-The method is added to `UITableView` so casting is not required when using an `LMTableView` with `UITableViewController`, whose `tableView` property returns an instance of `UITableView`.
+The first method returns the name that is associated with a given section.
+The default implementation returns `nil`.
+However, it is overridden by `LMTableView` to return the name of the given section, when set.
+The second method returns the index of a named section, and the third returns the index of a row within a given section whose cell has the given value.
+All three methods are added to `UITableView` so casting is not required when using an `LMTableView` with `UITableViewController`, whose `tableView` property returns an instance of `UITableView`.

 ### UITableViewCell
 Instances of `UITableViewCell` are created programmatically using the `initWithStyle:reuseIdentifier:` method of `UITableViewCell`.
 MarkupKit adds the following factory methods to `UITableViewCell` to allow table view cells to be declared in markup: